 Side shields come in various models, sizes, and colors to fit most eyewear frames.
 Some are clip-on, while others allow eyeglass temples to slide through side openings and auto-adjust for a secure grip.
 Removal is quick and easy too.
 Other side shields have a band that secures the shield to the frame.
 Most side shields also block the sun’s harmful rays and come in various tints.
 They can usually be purchased individually or by the pack.

 Keep in mind that side shields are usually more of a temporary solution.
 They are not typically rated for impact protection.

 Making sure each worker who wears Rx glasses has appropriate safety eyewear protection won’t be a one-size-fits-all approach.
 Instead, safety managers should plan on talking with each individual.

 - Find out what they want and don’t want.
 Doing so will likely eliminate one or more of the options discussed above.

 - An indication of a problem with safety eyewear is noncompliance.
-Ask what bothers them about their current Rx eyewear if compliance is lacking.
+Find out why workers aren’t wearing safety eyewear because there is usually an underlying problem.

 Armed with this information, a safety manager can discuss the many other options available and find one that works best for each individual.